n6garcia/Garcias-Game-of-Life/README.md

 How can a character never be repeated in a sequence.
 I call this an informal number because it breaks many conventions of math.

-I also came up with conjector theory after this discover.
+I came up with conjector theory after this discover.
 Planar computations are done with informal numbers.
 An informal number is organized such as a vector.
 Two 1-dim informal numbers operated together requires a single infinity.